Eubank leads company’s restructuring during critical financial times

 The major concern of specialty chemical manufacturers in 1921 was the need for barriers to foreign manufacturers importing into the United States.
 Members of this specialized sector of the infant chemical industry felt that American companies had the knowledge and capacity to compete against these more well-established companies in countries like Germany that were dominating the U.S. market.
 Thus, they created a trade association – then the Synthetic Organic Chemicals Manufacturers Association – to advocate for their needs.

-There are many legislative and regulatory issues that face the specialty chemical industry.
-The Toxic Substances Control Act is heating up as the industry awaits introduction of dueling pieces of legislation on the issue.
+There are many legislative and regulatory issues facing the specialty chemical industry.
+But in late 2015, Miscellaneous Tariff Bill and Toxic Substances Control Act Reform have been the top industry issues before lawmakers on Capitol Hill.

 The following numbers represent the impact of SOCMA member companies on the specialty chemical sector.